nozaq/terraform-aws-secure-baseline/README.md

 - Create separated IAM roles for defining privileges and assigning them to entities such as IAM users and groups.
 - Create an IAM role for contacting AWS support for incident handling.
 - Enable AWS Config rules to audit root account status.
+- Enable IAM Access Analyzer in each region.

 ### Logging & Monitoring

 - Enable CloudTrail in all regions and deliver events to CloudWatch Logs.
+- Object-level logging for all S3 buckets is enabled by default.
 - CloudTrail logs are encrypted using AWS Key Management Service.
 - All logs are stored in the S3 bucket with access logging enabled.
 - Logs are automatically archived into Amazon Glacier after the given period(defaults to 90 days).
 - Set up CloudWatch alarms to notify you when critical changes happen in your AWS account.
-- Enable AWS Config in all regions to automatically take configuration snapshots.
+- Enable AWS Config in each regions to automatically take configuration snapshots.
 - Enable SecurityHub and subscribe available standards.
+- Enable GuardDuty in each regions.

-### Networking
+### Networking & Computing

 - Remove all rules associated with default route tables, default network ACLs and default security groups in the default VPC in all regions.
 - Enable AWS Config rules to audit unrestricted common ports in Security Group rules.
 - Enable VPC Flow Logs with the default VPC in all regions.
-- Enable GuardDuty in all regions.
+- Enable default EBS encryption for newly created volumes.

 ## Usage